 Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents

-First, as a starting point, see What Are in the Basic Governing Documents of an HOA.
-In this article, we'll go into detail regarding how to conduct a review of these and other relevant documents.
+As a starting point, read What Are in the Basic Governing Documents of an HOA.
+In this article, we'll dive deeper into how to review the various relevant documents, including which you can skim because they're standard boilerplate and which to scrutinize more closely.

 Getting Copies of the Governing Documents, Financials, and Meeting Minutes